 Adana Adana, Turkey Travel Guide

-The Sabancı Central Mosque, one from Turkey's largest, displays Ottoman architectural styles and stands prominently in the Adana skyline, displaying the city's spiritual and architectural aspirations.
+The Sabancı Central Mosque, one of The turkish republic's largest, displays Ottoman architectural styles and stands prominently in the Adana skyline, displaying the city's spiritual and architectural aspirations.
 The Great Clock Tower, built in 1882, marks the modernization period of the late Ottoman Empire and remains a central juncture in the old city.

 Museum hours and fees can change seasonally.
-Always verify current information before your visit.
+Always verify current information before you go.

 A historic market from the Ottoman period.
 Explore narrow streets nearby for traditional Adana houses.

-Catholic church known for an infant statue atop its clock tower ("Bebekli" means "with a baby").
+Catholic church known for an infant statue atop its bell tower ("Bebekli" means "with a baby").

 A 17th-century Ottoman caravanserai outside the city on a legacy trade route.
 This impressive structure acted as a resting place for merchants.